 - irritability and mood swings

 People diagnosed with type 1 diabetes tend to experience more severe symptoms.
 On the other hand, people with type 2 diabetes or prediabetes may not have symptoms at all.
 If you notice any of these symptoms in your child, schedule a doctor’s appointment as soon as possible.
 They can be easy to miss sometimes, so keep your eyes peeled for anything out of the ordinary.

 Being diagnosed with diabetes brings many changes, but this is a condition that can be managed and treated.
 In case of pediatric diabetes, parents are the ones responsible for making these changes.
 This is especially true if the patient in question is too young to understand their condition.

-Explain to your child the importance of insulin injections and blood glucose levels monitoring.
+Explain to your child the importance of insulin injections and blood glucose level monitoring.
 Do your best to inform and educate yourself and your child about their condition and talk to their teachers too.
 Keep track of their emotions and behavior and address any changes.
 If they feel isolated or as if they’re beings set apart from their peers, consider getting them in a diabetes camp.
-Combined with regular doctor’s appointments and constant encouragement to actively participate in diabetes management, parents can help set their children up for successful diabetes care.
+With regular doctor’s appointments and constant encouragement to actively participate in diabetes management, parents can help set their children up for successful diabetes care.

 Diabetes is a long-term condition, one that brings multiple long-term complications and risks.
 It can occur at any age; unfortunately, young children are not an exception.
 Still, those affected by this condition can take the necessary steps to treat diabetes and prevent further damage.
 Consequently, they can manage to maintain their health and continue leading a normal life.